Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 #### System Service Monitoring:

-   It monitor the system core services and port initializatin state and generate the system ready message.
+   It monitor the system core services and port initialization state and generate the system ready message.
 If one of the system core service goes down, it monitor and print the system not ready message.

 - #### Example
 		   - Dec 10 08:35:48.817550 System is ready